-ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
-Parents must complete a Local Authority Preference Form or apply online via the website www.sefton.gov.uk/admissions.
-If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the school.
+Admissions to the school will be determined by the Governing Body.
+Parents must complete a Local Authority Preference Form or apply online via the website School Admissions | Sefton Council.
 All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the following set of OVERSUBSCRIPTION CRITERIA will be applied: